-Police recruiters are often asked, especialy by those with careers in criminal justice and criminology, about the possibility of lateral transfers from agency to agency.
-That is, can police officers, corrections officers, and other certified officers easily move jobs from one department to another, one jurisdiction to another or even from one state to another?
+A lateral transfer involves moving from one law enforcement agency to another at the same pay grade.
+Police recruiters are often asked about the possibility of lateral transfers from one agency to another.
+Recruits want to know if police officers, corrections officers, and other certified officers can easily move jobs between departments, jurisdictions, or even from one state to another.

-The idea seems simple enough; in the private sector, plenty of people can find another job in their chosen field with another company or a new location with relative ease.
-Even for most government jobs, workers can easily get hired in a new city, county, state, or sometimes even country simply by showing they’re the best candidate for the job.
+The idea seems simple enough.
+Plenty of people can find another position in their chosen field in the private sector with relative ease.
+Workers can easily get hired in new cities, counties, states, or sometimes even countries for most government jobs as well, simply by establishing that they’re the best candidate for the job.

-The situation is not so simple when it comes to law enforcement and many other criminal justice fields.
-The difference is that, like doctors, lawyers and other regulated industries, policing and like careers are considered a profession.
-And like any other profession, professionals must be trained and – perhaps more importantly - certified to perform their job.
+Like doctors, lawyers, and other regulated industries, policing is considered a profession.
+And like any other profession, officers must be trained and certified to perform their jobs.

-Certification requirements for criminal justice workers often differ slightly from state to state, so that law enforcement or corrections certificates do not easily transfer.
-Minimum age and other basic requirements may be different so that just because you’re eligible to be certified in one state does not mean you can get certified in another.
+Certification requirements for criminal justice workers often differ slightly from state to state, so law enforcement or corrections certificates don't easily transfer.
+Minimum age and other basic requirements can be different as well.
+Just because you’re eligible to be certified in one state, this doesn't necessarily mean that you can get certified in another.

-That also means that if you want to move to a new state, you will have to receive more training and pass that state’s officer certification exam to be able to work.
+You'll probably have to receive more training and pass that state’s officer certification exam to be eligible to work.

-Many certifying entities offer equivalency-of-training programs, which can allow you to demonstrate proficiencies in the high liability areas of Defensive Tactics, Firearms, First Aid and Vehicle Operations (driving) and then challenge the state officer certification exam.
-Some jurisdictions or agencies, however, may require you to attend an entire police academy all over again.
+Many certifying entities offer equivalency-of-training programs that allow you to demonstrate proficiencies in the high-liability areas of Defensive Tactics, Firearms, First Aid, and Vehicle Operations.
+You can then take the state officer certification exam after attending the program.
+But some jurisdictions or agencies might require that you attend an entire police academy all over again.

 Back to the Beginning

-There are reasons you may want to transfer your criminal justice job to another state or jurisdiction, like better pay, different working conditions or family considerations to name just a few.
-It’s not, however, something to be taken lightly.
-Whether you’re looking for a change of scenery or a change of pace, make sure that transferring to another department is the right decision for you and your family.
+You might want to transfer your criminal justice job to another state or jurisdiction because of issues like better pay, different working conditions, or family considerations, but it's not something to be taken lightly.
+Make sure that transferring to another department is the right decision for you and your family, and do your homework.